Meet the Team

 Animal Care Technician

 Rudy is a full time shelter assistant for dogs.
 Since working with us, he has discovered that the dogs love and respect him.
 Rudy is thrilled to be with the animals everyday and says he feels at ease when he’s with them.
 At home he lives with his wife, 4 children, 2 cats and 1 dog.
-Two of his pets happen to be Pets Lifeline Alumnus.
+Two of his pets happen to be Pets Lifeline alumnus.

 Georgia Sharber